s183578/41934-Advanced-BIM-Group-22/A5_ProjectReflection/readme.md

 - Are you likely to use OpenBIM tools in your thesis

+Even though it was interesting to work and learn about OpenBIM in this course it is unlikely that it will be a part of our theses.

 - Are you likely to use OpenBIM tools in your professsional life in the next 10 years?

 Without a doubt OpenBIM has entered the scene of information tools that can provide and improve information exhange between certain stakeholders.
 The building industry should implement OpenBIM in their daily work so we can work smarter and build better and cheaper buildings in the future.
-Even though it was interesting to work with OpenBIM in this course it is unlikely that it will be a part of our theses.